 How to Keep Hawks Away from Bird Feeders

 Bird feeders can attract a wide variety of wildlife to your backyard.
-Unfortunately, this also means attractive predators.
+Unfortunately, this also means attracting predators.
 The following tips will help keep songbirds and other wanted species safe.

 Placing the feeder too close to windows can do more harm than good.
 A panicked bird will likely fly into the glass while trying to escape.